 She was a beautiful actress by day and an inventor by night.
 It may sound like the plot for a Hollywood movie, but it was reality for Hedy Lamarr.
 In an era when leading ladies’ careers were tightly controlled by the studio system, the likelihood of Lamarr’s double life ever being made public, let alone taken seriously, was slim.

-A new documentary, Bombshell: The Hedy Lamarr Story, looks at what lay behind Hedy’s gift for invention.
+A 2017 documentary, Bombshell: The Hedy Lamarr Story, (available to buy on Amazon) looks at what lay behind Hedy’s gift for invention.
 Interviews with family, friends and Hollywood stars from Mel Brooks to Diane Kruger, build a picture of a bright, complex woman who was the inspiration for Disney's Snow White, as well as Catwoman.
 Interview tapes for Forbes magazine in 1990 give a voice to Hedy the inventor and bring the documentary to life.

 Hedy was born into an affluent family in Vienna in 1914.
 Her childhood was privileged, but perhaps the time spent walking through the vibrant city with her adored father sowed the first seeds of creativity.
 As they strolled through the busy streets, he would explain the mechanics of the things they encountered, such as trams.
 At school Hedy enjoyed chemistry lessons, but an enquiring, restless mind such as hers would never be content with a life of academia, and she left school at 16 with her sights set on an acting career.